JiasenZheng/Marker_Assembling_Robot/README.md

     python3 vision1.py
     ```
     3. A processed image with contours and a list of hue values will be returned

+* `vision_bridge node`: Node that publishes a stream of ROS Images and implements a service `capture` that returns a list of H values of the detected   markers and/or caps from an image.
+    1. run `rosservice call /capture` and specify the `tray_location` to run the service.
+        tray_location 1 : Represents Assembly Location
+        tray_location 2 : Represents Markers Location
+        tray_location 3 : Represents Caps Location

 ### SMACH